IoUCert: Robustness Verification for Anchor-based Object Detectors: Related Work

 Neural network verification encompasses complete methods relying on Satisfiability Modulo Theories~\cite{PulinaTacchella12,Ehlers17,Katz+17,Katz+19} or Mixed-Integer Linear Programming solvers~\cite{LomuscioMaganti17,TjengXiaoTedrake19,Anderson+20,Singh+19b,Botoeva+20,KouvarosLomuscio21}, and incomplete methods that use relaxations like Semidefinite Programming~\cite{RaghunathanSteinhardtLiang18,FazlyabMorariPappas20,LanBruecknerLomuscio23,ChiuZhang23} or efficient bound propagation~\cite{Gowal+19,Wang+18b,Singh+18,Zhang+18,Wang+21b,Zhang+22,Kouvaros+25}.
 State-of-the-art approaches often combine GPU-accelerated incomplete bound propagation with Branch-and-Bound heuristics to achieve completeness and scalability~\cite{Wang+18a,DePalma+21,HenriksenLomuscio21,Brix+24,Zhou+24,Zhou+25}.

 While verification has seen significant progress, most verifiers primarily target image classifiers~\cite{Brix+23b}.
 Recent efforts in object detection (OD) verification struggle to scale beyond highly simplified setups.
 For instance, \cite{Cohen+24} bounds the Intersection-over-Union (IoU) metric via Interval Bound Propagation (IBP) on predicted corner coordinates, while \cite{Raviv+24} encodes IoU as a network layer but struggles with loose bounds on operations like \textit{max}, \textit{min}, and division.
-Both methods demonstrate formal verification on simple regression toy models outputting four corner coordinates for a single object which achieve low accuracies.
+Both methods demonstrate formal verification on simple regression toy models outputting four corner coordinates for a single object, and these models achieve low accuracies.
 The probabilistic verifier by \cite{Liu+26} scales to larger architectures, but suffers from unsound robustness certificates, even for small models.
-Other works propose verifiers based on ImageStars~\cite{ChowdhuryKhandelwalDSouza25} or branch-free IBP~\cite{NiralaSarkar25} which are similarly evaluated on toy models and do not scale to realistic OD architectures.
-They completely lack support for the multi-scale prediction heads, nonlinear coordinate transformations, and complex anchor-based structures of real-world OD architectures like SSD~\cite{Liu+16} and YOLO~\cite{Redmon+16a}.
+Other works based on ImageStars~\cite{ChowdhuryKhandelwalDSouza25} or branch-free IBP~\cite{NiralaSarkar25} are similarly evaluated on toy models and lack support for the multi-scale heads, non-linear coordinate transformations, and anchor-based structures of real-world detectors like SSD~\cite{Liu+16} and YOLO~\cite{Redmon+16a}.

-In contrast, \ioucert{} is a sound verifier that provides an object detection-aware framework which explicitly exploits the specific structure of modern detectors to efficiently scale verification.
-Unlike previous approaches that naively apply image verifiers to OD models which often incurs unnecessary relaxations that lead to timeouts, we introduce a coordinate transformation to directly operate on inferred offset bounds.
+In contrast, \ioucert{} is a sound verifier that provides an object detection-aware framework which explicitly exploits the specific structure of anchor-based detectors to efficiently scale verification.
+Unlike previous approaches that naively apply image verifiers to OD models which often incur unnecessary relaxations that lead to timeouts, we introduce a coordinate transformation to directly operate on inferred offset bounds.
 This enables optimal bounding for realistic anchor-based detectors that achieve high accuracies.
 Combined with tight symbolic bounding and optimal IoU relaxations, our method scales to architectures of practical relevance.
 For the first time, we demonstrate robustness verification on SSD~\cite{Liu+16}, YOLOv2~\cite{RedmonFarhadi17}, and YOLOv3~\cite{RedmonFarhadi18} models.
 While newer YOLO variants exist, they employ components that remain highly challenging for current verifiers, such as attention layers~\cite{BochkovskiyWangLiao20}.